-F PP pupils are provided with additional opportunities through the school community to enable them to have a variety of experiences e.g. clubs/trips/visitors/raised aspirations Extra-curricular activities and clubs to be teachers/outside coaches at lunchtime at charge.
-Audit uptake of clubs and encourage PP Signpost parents and pupils to clubs outs Each class will offer school trips/visitors to varied experiences e.g. viney hill/cycle putrips/author visits/mosque trips.
-PP mone of trips, sports, poetry and art competition French Pen pals Additional opportunities provided in scho cooking, workshops Brass Drumming PP children may not have opportunities to read in - books to take home Cheltenham Literacy festival Travelling book fare Reading shed We know that many of our pupils have limited life experiences and we need to plan in more enrichment visits/days to broaden their experiences.
+Children develop a growth mind-set and resilience • Learning behaviours • Super learners • PSHE • FSW work • 4 be 4 me iii Effectiveness of leadership and management helps with the consistency of expectations.
+Children need to be resilient to ensure they can cope with setbacks in life.
+They need to persevere when things get tricky in order to succeed and rise to challenges and setbacks.
+Pupil on line survey Conferencing Challenges Learning behaviours Observations Case studies eresilience Super learners PSHE FSW work Children need to be resilient to ensure they can cope with setbacks in life.
+They need to persevere when things get tricky in order to succeed and rise to challenges and ConferencingChallengesLearning behavioursObservations G • Assemblies Children develop a • Learning behaviours helps with the consistency of expectations.
+PP pupils are provided with additional opportunities through the school community to enable them to have a variety of experiences e.g. clubs/trips/visitors/raised aspirations Prench Pen pals Additional opportunities provided by teachers/outside coaches at lunchtime and after school - all free of charge.
+Audit uptake of clubs and encourage PP to attend.
+Signpost parents and pupils to clubs outside of school each class will offer school trips/visitors to give children more varied experiences e.g. viney hill/cycle proficiency/theatre trips/author visits/mosque trips.
+PP money used to supplement cost of trips, sports, poetry and art competitions, music.
+French Pen pals Additional opportunities provided in school: Knex, Lego, theatre, cooking, workshops Brass Drumming PP children may not have opportunities to read and access to books so provide opportunities to read in school and reading raffle - books to take home Cheltenham Literacy festival Travelling book fare Reading shed We know that many of our pupils have limited life experiences and we need to plan in more enrichment visits/days to broaden their experiences.
 EEF - Enrichment opportunities and working on non-cognitive skills is proven to impact on learning outcomes.
 Sir John Dunford says that one of the barriers to learning of many disadvantaged pupils is the narrowness of their experience outside school and the lack of opportunities they have to gain experiences that many of their more fortunate peers take for granted; this can be a major barrier to their education and their ambition.
-EEF After School Programs +2 months Working in partnership with parents has a positive impact on children's progress and helps with the consistency of expectations.
-Monitor uptake of clubs activities by those eligib for PP Evidence of enjoyment learning enhanced.
-Pupils are motivated to learn within and beyond the classroom, improven pupil attainment and progress.
-G Children develop a growth mind-set and resilience Assemblies Learning behaviours Super learners PSHE FSW work 4 be 4 me can cope with so persevere when b be resilient to ensure they etbacks in life.
-They need to things get tricky in order to e to challenges and Pupil on line survey Conferencing Challenges Learning behaviours Observations Case studies iii Effectiveness of lea dership and management 1 Desired outcome Chosen action / approach What is the evidence a for this choice? nd rationale How will you ensure it is What does the evidence to? s implemented well? say you need to pay attention To ensure any gaps between pupil premium children and non-pupil premium diminishes by ensuring effective use of the funding Review funding and allocate where needed.
-To ensure the pupils are m progress and attaining well aking good I. Data Funding Staffing Monitoring Research
+EEF After School Programs +2 months Working in partnership with parents has a positive impact on children's progress and for PP Evidence of enjoyment of learning enhanced.
+Pupil conferencing Pupils are motivated to learn within and beyond the classroom, improved pupil attainment and progress.

+Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+How will you ensure it is implemented well?
+What does the evidence say you need to pay attention to?
+To ensure any gaps between pupil premium children and non-pupil premium diminishes by ensuring effective use of the funding Review funding and allocate where needed.
+To ensure the pupils are making good progress and attaining well.
+Data Funding Staffing Monitoring Research